TCMG412-Team-1/Project-4/container_setup_log.md

 Commands to get a container up and running (with Docker installed, of course):
+# Notice: If you are running this app from Docker, skip down to 'Setup from Docker'

 # Getting started
 ## Starting the container
 (From docker-machine)